On August 9th, the NYC Council voted to pass the package of bills

-On April 19th, the mayor and council members of New York City introduced 5 new bills focusing on decreasing the number of NYC smokers.
+On April 19th, 2017 New York City Mayor Bill de Blasio and council members of New York City introduced 5 new bills focusing on decreasing the number of NYC smokers.
 On April 27th

 , the NYC Health Committee debated the bills.